lmfit/uncertainties/doc/tech_guide.rst

 over the regions of highest probability of their variables (this is the equivalent of the linearity of a real function, for boolean values).
-Thus, it is not meaningful to compare the following two values, whose probability distributions overlap:
+Thus, it is not meaningful to compare the following two independent variables whose probability distributions overlap:

   >>> x = ufloat((3, 0.01))
   >>> y = ufloat((3.0001, 0.01))